LeaderPortfolio

 Philanthropy

-Menard has made several notable donations to support various causes.
-In 2008, he donated $15 million to support Eau Claire's Luther Midelfort Hospital.
-In 2015, he donated $10 million to the Eau Claire Area YMCA.
+Menard has made significant donations to various organizations, including a $15 million gift to Eau Claire's Luther Midelfort Hospital in 2008 and a $10 million donation to the Eau Claire Area YMCA in 2015.
 In 2019, the Menard family donated $5 million to the Drug Enforcement and Policy Center at Ohio State University's Moritz College of Law.
-Menard also supported conservative causes, donating to political groups.
-In 2020, Menard donated $3 million to UW-Eau Claire to fund the school's Center for Constitutional Studies.

 Career Timeline